pedrosolisgarcia/Legacy-Kalisten/README.md

-# KALISTEN #
+# LEGACY KALISTEN #

 ### What is this repository for? ###

-* Store and keep track of all the changes while developing the iOS version of the app.
+* Contains the codebase of the first version of the iOS Kalisten App.

 * Deployment Target: `13.0`
 * Version: `1.0`.